whatisonchain/whatisonchain/gatsby/blogs/02_launch.md

 # What's next

-WhatIsOnchain? was launch yesterday, I've collected a few feedbacks and here are a few things I am planning what to do next.
+WhatIsOnchain? was launch yesterday, I've collected a few valuable feedbacks and here are a few things I have learned and planned to do next.

 ## Bi-weekly ETH Network call

-I've join in the bi-weekly discord call on ETH Network by [@defidude](https://twitter.com/defidude)
+I've join in the bi-weekly discord call in ETH Network discord group by [@defidude](https://twitter.com/defidude)

 Here's a summary of what happen:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">THREAD: The 4th ETH Network community Discord call concluded at just over an hour long.<br><br>We got to discuss some awesome projects!
 We had <a href="https://twitter.com/StaniKulechov?ref_src=twsrc%5Etfw">@StaniKulechov</a> from <a href="https://twitter.com/AaveAave?ref_src=twsrc%5Etfw">@AaveAave</a> to introduce everyone to their new flash loan feature (awesome stuff), and even explain aTokens.<br><br>...</p>&mdash; DeFi Dude 🍪 (defidude.eth) (@DeFiDude) <a href="https://twitter.com/DeFiDude/status/1218944349641367553?ref_src=twsrc%5Etfw">January 19, 2020</a></blockquote>

-Learn something about the defi space, and manage to get some of the defi users feedback about what to work on.
+From this call, I learn a few interesting new project in the defi space, and manage to get some of the defi users feedback about what to work on next for the site.

 ### Aave

 Aave just launch recently, might be interesting to incoperate some of the core on chain data into the app as well!
-The flash loan concept is interesting, it allows multiple contract call in 1 transaction.
+The flash loan concept is interesting, it allows multiple contract call to be merged into 1 transaction, allows zero risk arbitrage oppurtunity.

 ### DeFi onchain data

-DeFi onchain data such as borrow rate, lending rate etc.
+Some of the members suggested the site should incorperate DeFi onchain data such as borrow rate, lending rate etc.

 ### DeFi platform details (something like DeFi Pulse)